aizahs/aizahs/README.md

 ## Hi I'm Aizah! 👋

-I'm a second-year computer science student interested in expanding my knowledge.
+I'm a second-year computer science student from Toronto!

+I'm interested in creating fun projects and learning new skills.

 Connect with me on [linkedin!](https://www.linkedin.com/in/aizah-sadiq-431276278/)